blakekotter/portfolio/README.md

 # Blake Kotter's Portfolio

 Welcome to my portfolio!
-This repository showcases a collection of projects that I have worked on, demonstrating my skills in web development, back-end development, and game development.
+This repository showcases a collection of projects that I have worked on, demonstrating my skills in web development, back-end development.
 Each project highlights different aspects of my expertise, including front-end design, back-end logic, and the use of modern development frameworks.

 ## Portfolio Overview

 My portfolio includes the following projects:

 ### 1. **Banking App**
-   - A comprehensive platform designed to handle various banking operations.
+   - An application designed to handle various banking operations.
    - Includes Admin, Employee, and Customer dashboards.
    - Built with React.js, Node.js, Express.js, and MongoDB.
    - [View the Banking App Project](https://blakekotter.github.io/portfolio/banking-app.html)